 The course is an in-depth examination of the Christian doctrines of creation, fall, and redemption.
 The course has two major foci.
 It examines, on the one hand, the work of the triune God in creation and preservation; and on the other, the place of humanity within the created and redeemed order.
-Other issues that are considered include: evil and the fall in their spiritual and cosmic dimensions, the ecology and the cultural mandate, etc. This course is also offered as:
+Other issues that are considered include: evil and the fall in their spiritual and cosmic dimensions, the ecology and the cultural mandate, etc. Prerequisite: TH 501 or TH 601